EyreC/EnvEcon/README.md

     Initialising agent 1
     ...

 This means that the Engine and Agent classes are being initialised.
-Upon initialising, you should see
+Upon initialisation, you should see that the simulations begin to run, followed by dataframes containing the statistics of the model output.

-model is up has begun its simulations.